nulib/nulib-admin-ui-components/README.md

 ## Building the package

-To build the package with Rollup
+To build the package, we use Rollup:

 ```
 yarn build
 ```

-To build the latest version of the style guide:
+To directly build the latest version of the style guide:

 ```
 yarn styleguide:build